-Assets that can deliver stable long-term returns while also generating income and offering protection from inflation are hard to find in traditional equity and bond markets – yet such assets are all around us.
-Investors have taken heed of real assets, such as real estate, infrastructure and transportation, as sources of long-term stable returns that are positively correlated with inflation.
+Assets that can deliver stable long-term returns while also generating income and offering protection from inflation are hard to find in traditional equity and bond markets.
+Investors have instead turned to real assets, such as real estate, infrastructure and transportation, as sources of long-term stable returns that are positively correlated with inflation.

 An equally valuable but much less commonly used real asset strategy is timber investment – growing and harvesting trees for construction and other uses.
 While the basic investment case for timber goes back to antiquity, this ancient resource is now gaining attention for a decidedly modern purpose: the sequestration of atmospheric carbon.